RoyTheunissen/FMOD-Syntax/README.md

 Overall this system significantly speeds up your audio implementation workflow and makes it more robust, at the expense of a little bit of boilerplate code that you won't even have to maintain yourself.

+This system was originally built for FMOD (`FMOD Syntax`) but a system is being developed to support a similar workflow using Unity's own native audio system ([Unity Audio Syntax](https://github.com/RoyTheunissen/FMOD-Syntax/wiki/Unity-Audio-Syntax)).

 ## Getting Started

 - Install the package to your Unity project